Particular/docs.particular.net/nservicebus/concept-overview.md

 ### [Hosting](/nservicebus/hosting)

-The act of "Hosting" refers to running an Endpoint Instance in some process.
+The act of Hosting refers to running an Endpoint Instance in some process.
 This can be any .NET process such as a console application, a website, or a Windows service.
 Multiple Endpoint instances can be hosted in a single process (custom AppDomains are required to achieve this in version 4 and below).

 ### [Transport](/nservicebus/transports/)

 The Transport is the mechanism that NServiceBus Endpoint Instances use to communicate with each other.
 NServiceBus supports many different transports in a pluggable manner.
 For Endpoint Instances to communicate they need to share a common Transport technology.

+### Input Queue

+Each endpoint instance is assigned a single Input Queue.
+This queue can be shared among instances of same Endpoint but never with other Endpoints.

 ### [Publish Subscribe](/nservicebus/messaging/publish-subscribe)